PepeM112/smart-tutor/docs/authentication.md

 ### Frontend Auth State

 The frontend determines if the user is logged in by calling a `/me` endpoint, not by reading the cookie (it can't — the cookie is HTTP-only and invisible to JavaScript).
 The API client is configured with `credentials: 'include'` so cookies are sent automatically with every request.

+Auth state is also mirrored in a Zustand store so components can read it synchronously.
+To keep multiple open tabs in sync, the store listens for the browser's `storage` event and updates itself whenever another tab changes auth state (e.g. after a logout).

+## Role-Based Access

+The `User` model has a `role` field: `ADMIN` or `USER` (the default).

+- **Backend:** the `get_current_admin_user` dependency raises a 403 if the current user's role is not `ADMIN`.
+- **Frontend:** the `RoleGuard` component checks the user's role and redirects away in a `useEffect` if it doesn't match the required role.

+Currently, this is only used to restrict the Sandbox/dev page to admins.

 ## Why HTTP-only Cookies (Not localStorage)